-1.5.
-Issue and Resource Identification
+1.5 Issue and Resource Identification

 This EA is a programmatic document that addresses the proposed changes to the Tellico RLMP, which would allocate TVA-managed lands to the appropriate land use zone.
 This EA also evaluates potential impacts associated with the various types of uses permitted under each zone.
 The proposed RLMP does not include specific projects, such as developing campgrounds or industrial sites, and effects of such projects are not evaluated in this programmatic review.
-Whenever such individual projects are proposed in the future, TVA will determine the need for permits, coordination with other agencies (e.g., SHPO, USFWS and others), and the appropriate level of NEPA review and documentation.
+Whenever such individual projects are proposed in the future, TVA will determine the need for permits, coordination with other agencies (e.g., the State Historic Preservation Officer [SHPO], U.S. Fish and Wildlife Service [USFWS] and others), and the appropriate level of NEPA review and documentation.
 Additionally, this programmatic review does not address the operation of existing facilities, such as dams, electrical substations, or visitor centers, nor does it address the management of water levels in the reservoirs, which was evaluated in TVA's Reservoir Operations Study.